 Should I Book a Cabin?

 That depends on you.
 Do you like roughing it?
 Can you sleep even when there are lights on?
 Are you traveling with a pillow and blankets?
-Do you feel comfortable sleeping on a hard, semi-dirty carpeted floor next to a man who smells like prosciutto?
+Do you feel comfortable sleeping on a hard, slightly-dirty carpeted floor next to a man who is eating prosciutto?
 If you answered yes to all of those questions, then just book the cheapest passage possible – a “Deck” seat.
 “Deck” doesn’t mean you’ll be sleeping outside.
 It just means you have to hunker down and sleep in the boat’s common areas – the lounge, the chapel, the children’s play area, the dance floor.
 MOST people who seemed like ferry regulars seemed to have just Deck tickets, and they made themselves at home in the lounge.

 We booked the cheapest cabin, a couchette, and were SO glad we did.
 We’re traveling pretty light, so we don’t have things like blankets or pillows to make a deck ticket do-able.
 It was also nice to be able to lock our bags in our room and explore the boat without all our stuff.
 Also, I think there is a time and a place for the smell of prosciutto.
 Two in the morning is not the time.

 Our simple couchette cabin didn’t have a sink or bathroom, it was just a room with four bunks which we had all to ourselves.
 We were just down the hallway from a shared bathroom that was a bit rustic, but not a nightmare.
 Added bonus?
 If you book a cabin you get free breakfast onboard in the restaurant!
 (Note: other travelers have reported that breakfast is no longer included in cabin tickets – please verify yourself and potentially bring backup food.)

 Seat tickets are also available, but literally NO ONE had one of these on our ferry.
 The seat room is a brightly lit room full of tightly packed seats that recline slightly.
 I do not recommend this option.